tobozo/ESP32-USB-Soft-Host/ReadMe.md

 This is mainly a wrapper around the excellent work of [Dmitry Samsonov (@sdima1357)](https://github.com/sdima1357) with [esp32_usb_soft_host](https://github.com/sdima1357/esp32_usb_soft_host)

-Some parts of the code (e.g. the timer group isr calls) have been regressed to fit esp-idf 3.3 needs.
+Some parts of the code (e.g. the timer group isr calls) have been regressed to fit esp-idf 3.3 needs but it has been tested up to 4.4.2.

 USB Low Speed is slow
 ---------------------